 You may feel conflicted between pursuing three of the most sought-after qualifications in the job market – ACCA, CPA, and CFA.

 In this post, we’ll look deeper into each qualification to help you decide which certification is best for you.

 What is ACCA?

 ACCA stands for the Association of Chartered Certified Accountants – a global body with 241,000 members in 178 countries.
 Founded in 1904, ACCA maintains its principal administrative office in Glasgow and its headquarters in London.

 Members of the organization hold the title Chartered Certified Accountants and can use the designation ACCA after their name.

-– Enroll in the course and pass a minimum of 13 exams
+- Enroll for the course and pass a minimum of 13 exams.

 You may apply for exemptions based on your qualifications and experience.